jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SimpleFits.rst

         :width: 700px
         :Figwidth: 750px

-In the Figure one can see results of run of Spheroid model on sequence of data sets.
+In the image one can see results of run of Spheroid model on sequence of data sets.
 Code run 5 data sets, created new folder in Igor experiment root\:SpheroidFitResults and stored there many waves with results of the model.
 It then created a table with these values and displayed for user.
 User can now go and manually utilize the model results in their own graphs or subsequence processing.
 I also stored data in notebook, but that is not shown here - it contains summary of resulting values and  graph for each sample which was run.

 *Delete Existing results* This button will close  table with results and delete the folder  root\:SpheroidFitResults (or similarly named folder with results from different fitting model).
 Be careful, there is no recovery for this.